robdcal/film-night-app/README.md

-# Film Night app
+# Film Night app (name TBC)

-Build a list of films to watch,
+Create a group, build a list of films to watch (or books to read, or games to play) and rate them!

 ## To do